35+ Super Fun Things to Do in Cape Town, South Africa

 There is something extra special about the beaches in Cape Town… Shh!
 Don’t tell anyone, but the chilly temperatures of the Atlantic Ocean scare away beach-loving tourists.

-This means the spectacular beaches here are never too crowded.
+This means the spectacular beaches here are rarely too crowded.
 And if you’re brave, you can still go for a dip!

-Camps Bay and Clifton Beach are my go-tos when it comes to posting up in the sand.
+Camps Bay Beach and the Clifton Beaches are my go-tos when it comes to posting up in the sand.
 Each of the Clifton beaches are small stretches of sandy beach separated by giant boulders.
 You can walk between them, but you may need to get your toes wet!

 Cape Town Beach